 Layout plan A plan at 1:200 or 1:500 scale (metric), ideally provided on a topographical survey base, showing the layout of the proposed development, means of access, existing buildings within and adjacent to the site (including position of windows on neighbouring residential property), existing trees and hedgerows, areas of hard and soft landscaping, water bodies, boundary treatments/enclosures, roads and rights of way on and off the site, and other structures and relevant features.
-Other plans or drawings to explain the development (e.g. for details required by condition) These are likely to be specifically required by a condition attached to a permission or consent, and to provide further detail of building features or site works, such as eaves and verges, drainage layouts, boundary treatments, proposed levels/sections or hard and soft landscaping details.
+Whilst not mandatory, the inclusion of a linear scale bar is also useful, particularly so interested parties can establish the scale of the proposal and distance between features.
+Other plans or drawings to explain the development (e.g. for details required by condition) These are likely to be specifically required by a condition attached to a permission or consent , and to provide further detail of building features or site works, such as eaves and verges, drainage layouts, boundary treatments, proposed levels/sections or hard and soft landscaping details.
 All plans must be provided to scale (metric).
 Depending on the detail required, acceptable scales may include 1:2, 1:5, 1:10, 1:20, 1:50, 1:100, 1:200 and 1:500.
 The most appropriate scale to enable assessment of the application should be chosen.
 Parking plan A plan at 1:500 scale (metric) showing details of existing and proposed parking provision, clearing showing where parking is to be allocated to individual properties and where it is unallocated parking.
 For non-residential uses, the plan should delineate between staff and visitor parking.
 If multiple units are proposed, or for a change of use or redevelopment of part of a larger site, the before and after association of parking spaces to each existing and proposed unit should be made clear.
+The following should also be included: For major developments, a table listing the total number of spaces for cars, HGVs, powered two-wheelers, any other motor vehicles, cycles, and electric vehicle (EV) charging; Number, type and location of active and passive electric vehicle (EV) charging spaces, and whether these are allocated or communal; The layout of underground cable routes/ducting for active and passive EV charging points; Typical details for marking and signage of EV charging spaces; and Maintenance arrangements to ensure continued operation of EV charging infrastructure.
 The dimensions of parking spaces and access routes should comply with adopted guidance, whilst consideration should be given to whether spaces provided within the highway would cause difficulties with adoption of the highway.
-Phasing masterplan An indicative plan setting out the intended order of delivery of the site, inclusive of supporting infrastructure such as public service buildings, roads, rights of way, open spaces and drainage features.
+Regard should also be had to Approved Document S of the Building Regulations when designing EV charging spaces and points.
+Phasing plan An indicative plan setting out the intended order of delivery of the site, inclusive of supporting infrastructure such as public service buildings, roads, rights of way, open spaces and drainage features.
 Temporary construction compounds and ancillary facilities should also be included.
 Roof plan A plan at 1:100 or 1:200 scale (metric) showing the roof slopes from a bird's eye view.
 This is particularly important where the elevation drawing does not show all roof slopes (e.g. flat roofs or a valley hidden by an outer ridgeline).
 Ideally, proposed materials should be indicated.
-Sectional drawing A drawing at 1:100, 1:200 or 1:500 scale (metric) and based on a topographical survey showing a section through the site or part of the site as necessary.
-All sections should be referred to by way of a section/cut line on an inset or accompanying layout plan.
-Where proposals seek the use of roof spaces, sections must be included which clearly show the position of any openings in the roof slope and the floor to ceiling heights.